 The Maternity: Right to Recover campaign is calling for an Act of Parliament to address this injustice.
 I urge you to:

-Support the calls for an Act of Parliament - That is the only avenue in law that can rebalance the inequality created by the sSupreme cCourt, that does not recognise modern family values.
+Support the calls for an Act of Parliament - That is the only avenue in law that can rebalance the inequality created by the Supreme Court, that does not recognise modern family values.

-Work with colleagues across pParliament to ensure this matter is given pParliaments full attention.
+Work with colleagues across Parliament to ensure this matter is given Parliament’s full attention.

 This issue is not about blame — it's about recognition, of our status as parents and as equal victims of avoidable, wrongful, and neglectful maternity care.
 It's about meaningful legal reform.
 It's about allowing us the opportunity to rebuild our resilience, our families, and lives in the aftermath of trauma.
-I hope I can count on your support and welcome the opportunity to communicate with you further regarding this.

-I would welcome the opportunity to discuss this further as our local constituency MP.
+I hope I can count on your support and I would welcome the opportunity to discuss this further as our local constituency MP.

 Yours sincerely, [Your Full Name]